Skip to Content

 During your study of computer science you will learn about all aspects of computer programming and computer systems, from the theoretical foundations to the very practical aspects of developing the latest software applications.
 No prior programming skills are required.

-The Massey University Bachelor of Information Sciences (Computer Science) degree will give you the knowledge and skills to write software for fields such as artificial intelligence, graphics, web-based systems, networks and operating systems.
+The Massey University Bachelor of Information Sciences (Computer Science) degree will give you the knowledge and skills to write software for fields such as artificial intelligence, graphics, web-based systems, mobile applications, networks and operating systems.

 You’ll learn about traditional and trending topics in computer science such as: